Cœur de pirate

-Béatrice Martin ([beatʁis maʁtɛ̃]; born September 22, 1989), better known by her stage name Cœur de pirate ([kœʁ də piʁat]; French for Pirate's Heart), is a Canadian singer-songwriter and pianist.
-A francophone from Montreal, she sings mostly in French and has been credited in Montreal Mirror with "bringing la chanson française to a whole new generation of Quebec youth".
+Béatrice Mireille Martin ([beatʁis maʁtɛ̃]; born 22 September 1989), better known by her stage name Cœur de pirate ([kœʁ də piʁat]; French for Pirate's Heart), is a Canadian musician.
+A francophone from Montreal, she sings mostly in French and has been credited in Montreal Mirror with "bringing la chanson française to a whole new generation of Quebec youth."

 Career

 Early beginnings

 Born in the province of Quebec, Martin started playing the piano when she was only three years old.
 She entered the Conservatoire de musique du Québec à Montréal at age nine and studied there for five years.

+She is the niece of actor Alexis Martin.

 At age 15, she played as a keyboardist in the post-hardcore band December Strikes First, which starred her best friend, Francis, who would later become the subject of the song "Francis" on her debut album.
 Martin had a brief stint as keyboardist for Bonjour Brumaire from late 2007 to April 2008.